Tetra Pak: Packages

-Tetra Pak has a lot of partnerships in different areas in the world.
-In Egypt they are in partnership with, Fargalla Arab Dairy, Juhayna and Lamar Egypt.

 In November 2011, the Tetra Brik carton package was represented at the exhibition Hidden Heroes – The Genius of Everyday Things at the London Science Museum/Vitra Design Museum, celebrating "the miniature marvels we couldn’t live without".
 The Royal Swedish Academy of Engineering Sciences called the Tetra Pak packaging system one of Sweden's most successful inventions of all time.